Naotica2/cobblemonpapibridge/README.md

 # Cobblemon PAPI Bridge by Naotica

-A NeoForge 1.21.1 bridge mod that injects Cobblemon and Cobblemon Ranked data directly into the TAB plugin via PlaceholderAPI syntax.
+A NeoForge 1.21.1 bridge mod that injects Cobblemon and Cobblemon Ranked data directly into the TAB mod via PlaceholderAPI syntax.

 **Current Version:** 1.0.3